Charles Harpur: Description of the bush

 Many of Harpur's poems describe the Australian bush.
 Scholars have praised the accuracy and variety of his natural descriptions, while also critiquing his tendency to 'gothicise' the Australian landscape.
 In 'gothicising' poems such as "The Creek of the Four Graves", Harpur depicts the Australian landscape as dark, strange, wild and exotic.
 Some scholars argue that this gothic depiction of the Australian landscape implies that Australia was a terra nullius, and that Harpur's poetry therefore supports the expropriation of Aboriginal lands.
 In other poems, however, Harpur presents a more positive view of the Australian bush.
 In "The Kangaroo Hunt," Harpur invokes an Aboriginal deity as his Muse, while in "Aboriginal Death Song", he makes explicit reference to Aboriginal sovereignty over land within their "borders".
 Observing these different strains in his poetry, some scholars argue that Harpur's nature poetry is ironic; rather than describing nature from his own perspective, Harpur's poetry describes how nature appears from the point of view of different characters.

 Harpur underpinned his nature poetry with a sophisticated theory of natural description.
 This theory relied on two central principles.
 The first principle was personal experience: in his poetry, Harpur describes the Australian bush based on his own observations and interactions with Aboriginal people.
 He accurately describes the appearance and behaviour of many bird species in his poetry, for example, and refers to animals by their Indigenous names.
 The second principle was "sublimation" or "compression": rather than describing a particular scene, the poet should combine many observations together to give a complete picture of nature at different times.
-Through such "sublimation" or "compression", the poet could reveal the workings of the human mind, and expose the spirital or divine aspect of the natural world.
+Through such "sublimation" or "compression", the poet could reveal the workings of the human mind, and expose the spiritual or divine aspect of the natural world.